AnshMittal1811/SpeechRecognitionPortfolio/README.md

 # SpeechRecognitionPortfolio

-to do: create an end to end Speech Recognition algorithm
+To Do: create an end to end Speech Recognition algorithm